 However, there's a third, less obvious reason why Days on Market can change, and it's linked to home seller sentiment.

 Sometimes, regardless of the market's strength, home sellers just feel "less confident" in the market.¬†Now is one of those times.

-According to a Fannie Mae consumer attitudes survey, nearly half of al¬†consumers now think it's "a bad¬†time to sell" a home.
+According to a Fannie Mae consumer attitudes survey, more¬†half of all¬†consumers now think it's "a good¬†time to sell" a home.

-When sellers think "it's a bad¬†time to sell", it's typically because¬†they believe housing has dropped from a peak¬†and prices are on the way down.
+When sellers think "it's a good¬†time to sell", it's typically because¬†they believe housing has dropped from a peak¬†and prices are on the way down.

 These perceptions often favor buyers.